-Da'Shon Carr is a Policy Analyst with the Education, Opportunity, and Mobility Initiative on New America's Higher Education Team.
-Her work focuses on student basic needs issues that promote student success and outcomes.
+Da'Shon Carr was a policy analyst with the Education, Opportunity, and Mobility Initiative on New America's Higher Education Team.
+Her work focused on student basic needs issues that promote student success and outcomes.

 Previously, Carr worked at Public Profit, a small woman-owned San Francisco Bay Area consulting firm, where she employed culturally responsive, equitable, and participatory evaluation methods to deeply engage nonprofits, school districts, and community stakeholders to help improve service delivery and program outcomes for low-income communities and communities of color.
 As an independent data and evaluation consultant for various mission-driven organizations, like Young Invincibles and MyPath, she has led data and evaluation efforts to help advance and inform organizations' strategic planning and goals.